GluuFederation/docs-ce-prod/3.1.3/source/admin-guide/session.md

 # Session Management

-Gluu Server sessions are stored as a cookie in the browser.
+Gluu Server sessions are stored as a cookie in the browser and storage.
 For each session, we know to which applications the browser has authenticated.

 However, remember that the application has it's own session.
 The hard part is that on logout, you need to notify each application that its local session should be ended.